-The Flowcom[®] Flow Meter System is used for calculating, integrating, system controlling, and displaying the mass flow.
-The push button controls allow the operator to start and stop the delivery, to view information, initiate the print out of the delivery ticket and to clear the total.
+The Flowcom® Flow Meter System is used for calculating, integrating, system controlling and displaying the mass flow.
+The push button controls allow the operator to start and stop the delivery, to view audit trail information, initiate the print out of the delivery ticket and to clear the counter.
+The buttons on the face of the flow meter can be used as a back up to the Remote Pendant.
+The totalizer window displays the amount of product dispensed.
+The status/flow rate window displays the mode the flow meter is in and a percentage of the flow rate while the product is being dispensed.

-If programming assistance is required, refer to Flowcom manual or contact a technical service representative at Chart Inc. at 1.800.400.4683.
+If programming assistance is required contact a technical service representative at Chart Inc. at 1.800.400.4683.